smalldb/flupdo/README.md

 together.
 So if you want something smarter, build it on top of Flupdo.
 For example, Smalldb is such framework.

+For more details see the project website: https://smalldb.org/

 Basic usage
 -----------